E1039-Collaboration/e1039-core/README.md

 ../e1039-core/build.sh
 ```

+It takes 5-10 minutes.
 Lots of installed files appear in "e1039-core-inst".

 ### Details

+When you open a new shell environment (i.e. text terminal), you have to source "this-e1039.sh", where DIR_INST is no longer available and thus you type a real path (in either relative or absolute).

 The script "setup-install.sh" sets up the environment to install, build and run this package.
 It warns you if your computer is not supported for the automated setup.